LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

 showPagination: false
 ---

-How do we build a fast API against database models with foreign keys and many-to-many relationships?
-If you do nothing you get the "waterfall of doom", but, Django provides a couple of options to avoid this.
-Recently, I have found that when the database gets big enough sometimes the answer is to avoid the join altogether!
+How do we build a fast API against database models with foreign keys and many- to-many relationships?
+If you do nothing you get what I call the "waterfall of doom".
+At some point in the past someone told me or I read that "joins are effectively free in Postgres".
+While this might be somewhat true when you are writing all of the SQL and can control every part of your query; I have recently found that when the database gets big enough and you are using the Django ORM, joins aren't free and less can be more!

 Warning, I am not a DBA and mileage may vary.